fernandozhs/neatnik/doc/chromosome.md

 std::vector<double> weights(const std::vector<unsigned int> roles_ = {1, 2, 3, 4}, const std::vector<int> states_ = {-1, 1}, const double weight_ = 1.)
 ```

-Returns a weight associated with each `Element` with `role` and `state` matching one of the entries in the input `roles_` and `states_`, respectively.
-The assigned weights are multiples of the input `weight_`, where the multiplying factors are given by the `Element*`s' positions following their sorting according to the criterium provided by the `element_comparison` method.
+Returns a weight associated with each `Element*` catalogued under combinations of the input `roles_` and `states_`.
+The assigned weights are multiples of the input `weight_`, where the multiplying factors are given by the `Element*`s' ordering once sorted according to the `element_comparison` criterium.
 &nbsp;